zhousarah/azure-compute-docs/articles/container-instances/container-instance-ngroups/container-instances-about-ngroups.md

         }
     },
 ```
- It is useful when you have multiple NGroups in a single resource group and want to differentiate CGs belonging to each NGroup (for example, in the Azure portal view).
+ It's useful when you have multiple NGroups in a single resource group and want to differentiate CGs belonging to each NGroup (for example, in the Azure portal view).
 You can also change it for each scale-out operation to identify CGs that were scaled out together in one operation.

 #### Create NGroup With Both SystemAssigned and UserAssigned Managed Identity